AlaFadeli/S1_Data_Analysis/README.md

   This high correlation suggests that students who perform well in Analysis 1 tend to perform well in Algebra 1.
 This is expected since both subjects involve mathematical reasoning and problem-solving.

 - **Physics 1 and Chemistry 1 (0.81):**
   A strong relationship here indicates that students who excel in one science subject tend to do well in the other.
-This could be due to overlapping concepts, such as thermodynamics and atomic structure.
+This could be due to overlapping concepts, such as atomic structure and quantum physics.

 - **Algebra 1 and Physics 1 (0.77):**
   Algebra is essential for solving physics problems, explaining why strong algebra skills correlate with better performance in Physics 1.